itijyou/ademxapp/README.md

 ### Semantic image segmentation

 We show the effectiveness of our models (as pre-trained features) by semantic image segmenatation using **plain dilated FCNs** initialized from our models.
 Currently, Model A1 trained on the *train* set of ADE20K is available.
 We will release more models soon.
+Note: [Model A2](https://cdn.rawgit.com/itijyou/ademxapp/master/misc/places_model_a2.pdf) was initialized from Model A, and tuned for 45k extra iterations using the Places data in ILSVRC 2016.

-To use, download and put them into the directory:
+0. To use, download and put them into the directory:

     ```
     models/
     ```

-Note: [Model A2](https://cdn.rawgit.com/itijyou/ademxapp/master/misc/places_model_a2.pdf) was initialized from Model A, and tuned for 45k extra iterations using the Places data in ILSVRC 2016.

 #### Results on the PASCAL VOC test set: